NFIB backs group that seeks state support for a convention.

 If Congress receives 34 resolutions, it must hold the convention, where state delegates would vote on the proposed amendment, which includes an exemption for balancing the budget during national emergencies.
 Once state delegates approve the amendment, at least 38 states would have to ratify the change.

-Oregon is not among the 24 states that have passed resolutions calling for a federal balanced budget amendment.
-It’s a target state for the amendment in 2015, according to the BBA Task Force.
+Washington is not among the 24 states that have passed resolutions calling for a federal balanced budget amendment.

 It’s a long road, but one small business owners should want to see traveled, says Steve Woods, NFIB’s senior vice president for state operations.